zachlagden/zachlagden/README.md

 🔭 Currently working on: Inspiring young minds through coding lessons for primary school students.

-🌱 Currently learning: Continuously seeking opportunities to broaden my expertise in programming and education, I am currently focused on mastering front-end web development as part of my ongoing learning journey.
+🌱 Currently learning: Working on learning the electric guitar!

 💬 Ask me about: Coding, teaching strategies, or anything related to science and programming!